alfredobird/soccer-updates/README.md

 - **Tabla de posiciones** opens on our group, with our row highlighted.
   Arrows page through the other groups.
 - **Compartir vía** builds a short plain-text summary of whatever is on screen and hands it to WhatsApp, Messages or email.
+It carries the team name, the jornada on screen, the group order and the page link.
+No timestamp, since the link has a current one.
 Nothing is ever sent automatically.
 - Two buttons sit top right. **Light/dark** follows the phone's setting until you override it. **EN/ES** switches the page language.
 Both choices are remembered separately on that device.